 "Uncovering Synaptic Plasticity: From Molecules to Memory" International FOR 2419 Symposium 2018: Scientific Program (pdf 301 KB)

 The 37th Blankenese Conference 2017 "Synaptic Plasticity versus Stability: Information Uptake, Processing and Coding" covered the focus of FOR 2419 complemented by aspects of the plasticity of cellular circuits in the olfactory and taste systems to illuminate the role of synapses in information processing in the central and peripheral nervous system.
 Scientific Program (pdf) Abstracts (pdf)

-Research Highlights of the FOR 2419 in the first funding periodNBEA and KIF21B regulate synaptic NMDA receptor recycling
+Research Highlights of the FOR 2419 in the First Funding Period 2016 - 2018NBEA and KIF21B regulate synaptic NMDA receptor recycling

 Delivery of Plasticity-Related Proteins (PRPs) in Synaptic Consolidation